zhehaowang/zhehao.me/scratch/readme.md

 # Reference

-* The Creative Habit:
+* Scratching:

-Scratching as the first step of a creative act is like groping in the dark, random and chaotic, feverish and fearful.
+The Creative Habit: **Scratching** as the first step of a creative act is like groping in the dark, random and chaotic, feverish and fearful.

 We scratch for ideas through reading, everyday conversation, people's handiwork, mentors and heroes, and nature.

+* The dashboard is named The Box:

+The same book made the claim "before you think out of the box, start with a box: **an organizational system** that helps consolidate your work and ideas."